modernish/modernish/README.md

   lines is by receiving `SIGPIPE` from `head`, which is being ignored.
   Programs that use commands in this fashion should check `if thisshellhas WRN_NOSIGPIPE` and either employ workarounds or refuse to run if so.

+## Appendix B ##

+Modernish comes with a suite of regression tests to detect bugs in modernish itself, which can be run using `modernish --test` after installation.
+By default, it will run all the tests verbosely but without tracing the command execution.
+The `install.sh` installer will run the suite quietly on the selected shell before installation.

+A few options are available to specify after `--test`:

+* `-q`: quieter operation; report expected fails [known shell bugs] and unexpected fails [bugs in modernish]).
+Add `-q` again for quietest operation (report unexpected fails only).
+* `-s`: entirely silent operation.
+* `-x`: trace each test using the shell's `xtrace` facility.
+Each trace is stored in a separate file in a specially created temporary directory.
+By default, the trace is deleted if a test does not produce an unexpected fail.
+Add `-x` again to keep all traces.
+If any traces were saved, modernish will tell you the location of the temporary directory at the end, otherwise it will silently remove the directory again.

+The options can be combined so, for example, `-qxx` is the same as `-q -x -x`.

+### Difference between bug/quirk/feature tests and regression tests ###

+Note the difference between these regression tests and the tests listed above in [Appendix A](#user-content-appendix-a).
+The latter are tests for whatever shell is executing modernish: they test for capabilities (features, quirks, bugs) of the current shell.
+They are meant to be run via [`thisshellhas`](#user-content-shell-feature-testing) and are designed to be taken advantage of in scripts.
+On the other hand, these tests run by `modernish --test` are regression tests for modernish itself.
+It does not make sense to use these in a script.

+New/unknown shell bugs can still cause modernish regression tests to fail, of course.
+That's why some of the regression tests also check for consistency with the results of the feature/quirk/bug tests: if there is a shell bug in a widespread release version that modernish doesn't know about yet, this in turn is considered to be a bug in modernish, because one of its goals is to know about all the shell bugs in all released shell versions currently seeing significant use.

+### Testing modernish on all your shells ###

+The `testshells.sh` program in `share/doc/modernish/examples` can be used to run the regression test suite on all the shells installed on your system.
+You could put it as `testshells` in some convenient location in your `$PATH`, and then simply run:

+    testshells modernish --test

+(adding any further options you like -- for instance, you might like to add `-q` to avoid very long terminal output).
+On first run, `testshells` will generate a list of shells it can find on your system and it will give you a chance to edit it before proceeding.

 ---